STAR WARS EPISODE I: THE PHANTOM MENACE

 In the end, Star Wars Episode I: The Phantom Menace is a mixture of pleasure and disappointment.
 It is the breath-taking array of technology and whiz-bang wonderment that every fan has wanted it to be and provides some of the most unalloyed excitement to be found on screen this summer.
 Underneath it however, the story remains moribund, too thinly spread around the effects set-pieces and in the end just not enough.

 Next up in the series was Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005).
 These were then followed by the animated feature film Star Wars: The Clone Wars (2008) and tv series Star Wars: The Clone Wars (2008-14).
 In 2012, George Lucas sold Lucasfilm to Disney who announced the intention to produce a new trilogy of films, the first of which was J.J.
-Abrams Star Wars Episode VII: The Force Awakens (2015).
-Disney also created a series of live-action spinoff films beginning with Rogue One (2016).
+Abrams Star Wars Episode VII: The Force Awakens (2015) and followed by Star Wars Episode VIII: The Last Jedi (2017).
+Disney also created a series of live-action spinoff films with Rogue One (2016) and Solo: A Star Wars Story (2018).
 Also of amusing interest is Fanboys (2008) about a group of Star Wars fans that go on a road journey to break into the Skywalker Ranch and see a work print of The Phantom Menace, while the documentary The People vs. George Lucas (2011) discusses the failings of and the fan disappointment with The Phantom Menace.
 In 2012, Star Wars Episode I: The Phantom Menace was re-released in 3D.